cjdduarte/anki-template-interactive-drag-drop/README.md

 - `front.html`: The HTML code for the front side of the flashcard.
 - `back.html`: The HTML code for the back side of the flashcard (optional).
 - `style.css`: The CSS styling for the flashcards.
-- `script.js`: The JavaScript for the interactive features.

 ## How to Use